Skip to main content

 MPU violation management

 Should an unprivileged task violate access restrictions or trigger a fault exception by some other means, it is automatically terminated.
 An optional user callback function is then executed to notify the application.
 This callback may also perform further actions with regards to that task (such as restarting the whole system).
+The core task scheduling in RTOS operations remains unaffected, as the RTOS and other tasks are protected.

 Licensing